This example demonstrates how you can create short order IDs by using webhooks.

 You xan extend core resources with the Flows API.
 From inside the Dashboard, head to Settings > Flows.

-Here you will want to create a new Flow (or edit if it already exists) for extending products.
+Here you want to create a new Flow (or edit if it already exists) for extending products.
 Give it a name and description, and make sure the

 slug is set to

 Next, create a new Field for the Flow you just created.

-Give the new Field a name and description you will recognize.
+Give the new Field a name and description you recognize.
 Make sure the

 slug is set to

 short_id as this is what the serverless function cloned above expects.

 Save this Field.

 .env inside the directory

-/short-order-id containing all the keys for the below:
+/short-order-id containing all the keys for the following environment variables: